Baryon Spectrum Analysis using Dirac's Covariant Constraint Dynamics: Review of Relativistic Two-Body Constraint Approach

 \

-A simpler model for the potential function $f(r)$, which we use in this paper and one which displays the same large and small $r$ behavior is \footnote{ An earlier coordinate space form that displays asymptotic freedom as well as linear quark confinement proposed in \cite{licht} is $V=(8\pi /27)(1-\lambda r)^{2}/(r\ln \lambda r).$} \
+A simpler model for the potential function $f(r)$, which we use in this paper and one which displays the same large and small $r$ behavior is\footnote{An earlier coordinate space form that displays asymptotic freedom as well as linear quark confinement proposed in \cite{licht} is $V=(8\pi/27)(1-\lambda r)^{2}/(r\ln\lambda r).$} \

-It amounts to replacing Richardson's $f(\Lambda r)$ by $2/\ln (e^{2}+1/(\Lambda r)^{2}),$ having the same limits. \ The slightly modified forms of the scalar and vector invariant potentials, including the electromagnetic part
+It amounts to replacing Richardson's $f(\Lambda r)$ by $2/\ln(e^{2}+1/(\Lambda r)^{2}),$ having the same limits $\left( e=\exp(1)\right) $. \ The slightly modified forms of the scalar and vector invariant potentials, including the electromagnetic part

-\ are used to construct all of the individual $\Phi $ terms. \ The explicit forms of these potentials that are derived from the vector and scalar potentials are given in Appendix A. In the case of the baryons these are slightly changed due to a different color factor\cite{greenbook} ($-\frac{ 4\alpha _{s}}{3}$ becomes $-\frac{2\alpha _{s}}{3}$ due to this being quark-quark and not quark-antiquark$)$ to
+\ are used to construct all of the individual $\Phi$ terms. \ Their explicit forms, derived from the above $A$ and $S$ are given in Appendix A of \cite{whitney}.
+In the case of the baryons these are slightly changed due to a different color factor\cite{greenbook} ($-4\alpha_{s}/3$ becomes -$2\alpha _{s}/3$ due to this being quark-quark and not quark-antiquark $\ $interactions as with mesons$)$ to